 The varied and beautiful seascapes of the Grenadines formed by the islands, rocks, and surrounding coral reef habitats are a vital feature of the area and the main attraction for visitors.

 Marine Habitat and Biodiversity

 The diverse marine habitats associated with coral reefs are home to rich marine biodiversity, which is the basis of much tourism activity (scuba diving, snorkeling, whale watching).
 Consequently, the islands and the surrounding marine environment are considered integrated terrestrial and aquatic ecosystems.

-Although no one single natural feature dominates, there are an extensive collection of values that have global significance (i.e., Tobago Cays) which occur from remnant patches of tropical dry forest, mangroves, sea turtle (4 species) nesting beaches, seabird nesting colonies, coral reefs, marine mammals (including whales) and volcanic features.
+Although no one single natural feature dominates, there is an extensive collection of values that have global significance (i.e., Tobago Cays) which occur from remnant patches of tropical dry forest, mangroves, sea turtle (4 species) nesting beaches, seabird nesting colonies, coral reefs, marine mammals (including whales) and volcanic features.

 The islands are believed to be home to various endemic terrestrial species, e.g., the recent discovery of a new lizard species on Union Island.
 Twenty-six bird species that are regionally threatened are found in the islands.

 The area is an active subduction zone with undersea volcanoes and seismic activity.
 Geologically, the Grenadines are unique because of their volcanic origin.
 This volcanism is still present in phenomena such as Kick 'em Jenny, an active submarine volcano located north of mainland Grenada.

 Another less active submarine volcano is named "Kick 'em Jack" in the area.
-These volcanoes are important as their explosion may result in new land masses, and unique marine life has been found by Northern Oceanic and Atmospheric Association (NOAA) in their vicinity.
+These volcanoes are important as their explosion may result in new land masses, and unique marine life has been found by the Northern Oceanic and Atmospheric Association (NOAA) in their vicinity.